cose-wg/HPKE/draft-ietf-cose-hpke.md

 In this approach the following layers are involved:

 - Layer 0 (corresponding to the COSE_Encrypt structure) contains the content (plaintext) encrypted with the CEK.
-This ciphertext MAY be detached.
-If not detached, then it is included in the COSE_Encrypt structure.
+This ciphertext may be detached, and if not detached, then it is included in the COSE_Encrypt structure.

 - Layer 1 (corresponding to a recipient structure) contains parameters needed for